pivotal-cf-experimental/pat/README.md

     gcf login

-### Option 1.
-Run the source code directly
-1) Change into the top level of this project
+3) Change into the top level of this project

     cd $GOPATH/src/github.com/cloudfoundry-incubator/pat

-2) Execute the command line
+4) Execute the command line

     go run main.go -workload=gcf:push

-### Option 2.
-Run the source code through a web interface

-1) Change into the top level of this project

-    cd $GOPATH/src/github.com/cloudfoundry-incubator/pat

-2) Run PAT selecting the HTTP server option

-    go run main.go -server

-3) Open a browser and go to <http://localhost:8080/ui>

-### Option 3.
-Compile and run a PAT executable

-1) Change into the top level of this project

-    cd $GOPATH/src/github.com/cloudfoundry-incubator/pat
-    go install

-2a) Run the PAT executable in command line mode

-    pat -workload=gcf:push

-2b) Run the PAT executable in web interface mode

-    pat -server

-### Example command-line usage (using option 3 to illustrate):
+### Example command-line usage (using a compiled binary from `go build` to illustrate):

     pat -h   # will output all of the command line options if installed the recommended way